From 1949 to 1962, students in grades 7-8 attended classes at Main Elementary. That building is currently known as the Learning Resource Center (LRC).

 In 2001, a $17 million dollar bond issue was passed that allowed for the construction of Oak Ridge School.

-Oak Ridge opened in 2003 and housed students in Kindergarten through 8th grade.
+Oak Ridge opened in 2003 and housed students in Kindergarten through 8th grade, while Excelsior continued as a 6th, 7th, and 8th Grade building.